svenwanzenried/ppSlideExtract/README.md

 Small utility to extract slides from PowerPoint (from HD up to 4K).
 Additionally areas of slides can be isolated onto a transparent background.
 ## Functions
 ### Basic
 The basic functionaliy of this utility is to extract slides from PowerPoint files to .png images.
-As PowerPoint natively only exports 720p images this can come in handy.
+As PowerPoint only exports 720p images natively, this could prove useful.
 In every case, it exports all slides of the file (except mask slides, see below) in the given resolution to a given directory.
 ### Masking
 The user can create mask slides in the PowerPoint file for extracting parts of every slide onto a transparent background (see below).